ThePhiMa/CYDTuyaDeviceManager/README.md

 # Online Tuya Devices Manager for Cheap Yellow Display (CYD) boards.
 (Tested and Running on the ESP32 2432S024Rv3)

 #### This is a basic device manager for all kinds of devices connected to the Tuya cloud via e.g. the Smart Life app.
-I use it to display the status for my door, window and temperature sensors.
+I use it to display the status for my door, window, socket and temperature sensors.

 ![TuyaDeviceManager running on CYD](https://notenoughsleep.eu/files/tuya/img/CYDBoardTuyaDeviceManager.jpg)